amagasso/wrs/README.md

 launch: python3 nlg.py

 expected output:

-bottle
+object: bottle

-kitchen
+room name: kitchen

-table
+piecce of furniture: table

+relation: on top of

-on top of
+generated sentence: The bottle is on top of the kitchen table

-pylint score: 9.71
+pylint score: 8.97